aaronleebrooks/weenieworld/PHASE_3_DETAILED.md

 - **Toggle System**: Settings option to disable cypher
 - **Performance**: Efficient string processing for real-time updates

-### 1.3 Name Integration
+### 1.3 Name Integration ✅ **COMPLETE**
-- [ ] Update all UI text to reference truck name
+- [x] Update all UI text to reference truck name
-- [ ] Add name to save file headers
+- [x] Add name to save file headers
-- [ ] Create name display in main game scene
+- [x] Create name display in main game scene
-- [ ] Add name to menu headers and tooltips
+- [x] Add name to menu headers and tooltips
-- [ ] Implement name in event and achievement text
+- [x] Implement name in event and achievement text
+- [x] Truck name display in game header
+- [x] Save/load integration with truck name persistence

 ## Phase 3B: Office Purchase System 🏢 **PRIORITY 2**

+### Strategic Questions for Priority 2 🎯

+**Office Purchase Mechanics:**
+1. **Cost Structure**: What should the office cost?
+(Suggested: 1000 currency)
+2. **Prerequisites**: Should there be any requirements before office purchase? (e.g., minimum hot dogs sold, currency earned)
+3. **Purchase Location**: Where should the office purchase option appear?
+(Upgrade panel, new menu section, main game UI)
+4. **Visual Feedback**: How should the office purchase be presented?
+(Modal, dedicated scene, inline purchase)

+**Menu System Integration:**
+5. **Stations Menu**: Should "Stations" be a new main menu section or a submenu?
+6. **Menu Navigation**: How should players navigate between different station types?
+7. **Unlock Progression**: Should stations unlock in a specific order or allow multiple paths?
+8. **Status Indicators**: What visual indicators should show station status?
+(Locked/Unlocked/Active/Upgraded)

+**Office Functionality:**
+9. **Office Benefits**: What immediate benefits does the office provide beyond unlocking stations?
+10. **Office Upgrades**: Should the office itself be upgradeable?
+(Capacity, efficiency, etc.)
+11. **Office Management**: Should there be an office management interface or just purchase and forget?
+12. **Integration**: How should the office integrate with existing systems?
+(Save system, UI updates, etc.)

 ### 2.1 Office Purchase Interface
 - [ ] Create `OfficeMenu.tscn` scene for office management